-Brush Creek Wildlife Area webpage
+Brush Creek Wildlife Area

-Brush Creek Wildlife Area map
+Tips for birding Brush Creek Wildlife Area

 Brush Creek Wildlife Area is a large area of healthy forest, which is surrounded by more great habitat that can be accessed from the same roads that run through the Wildlife Area.
 Most of the area is forest, but there is a stream that runs through it and along the road in parts, and also some brushy areas and fields.
 The roads are not paved but in pretty good condition overall.